LeFleurDeLys/behavior_tree_wiz/README.md

 # XML to Simba Converter

-This tool converts visual Behavior Trees designed in XML format (e.g., from diagrams.net or draw.io) into executable Pascal/Simba code for OSRS botting.
-It bridges the gap between visual design and the `WaspLib` behavior tree implementation.
+This tool converts visual Behavior Trees designed in XML format (e.g., from diagrams.net or draw.io) into an executable Simba 2000 script skelleton.
+It bridges the gap between visual design and the `WaspLib` behavior tree implementation .

 <img width="799" height="634" alt="image" src="https://github.com/user-attachments/assets/98f9f67a-9e14-4055-a8da-bdc33e02066a" />